scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 5 minutes
 - **Damage Type:** holy

 Enchant your weapon with holy power.
 For the next minute you may use your spellcasting roll in place of attack rolls you make.
-Your attacks add an additional wound die of holy damage, or 3 wound dice if the target is undead.
+Your attacks adeal an additional 0/1 holy damage, or 0/3 if the target is undead.

 Duration increases by 5 minutes for every level cast above 1st.